African Masks in Art: A Black Artist’s Pen & Ink Tribute

 African Masks in Art and the Question of Representation

-Furthermore, African masks in art also raise the question of who should be representing them.
-That is a question I have thought about carefully.
-As a Haitian-American artist whose cultural heritage traces through the African diaspora, I feel a genuine connection to this visual tradition.
+There is also the matter of who should be representing these forms at all, and it is a question I have turned over carefully.
+As a Haitian-American artist whose heritage runs through the African diaspora, I feel a genuine bond with this visual tradition.
 Creating African mask art is, for me, an act of cultural reclamation as much as artistic expression.
+When I made the African Mask Canvas Wall Art – Gold Afrofuturism Print, I was thinking directly about the tension between ancestral roots and forward-looking vision.
+The gold tones and the bold graphic edge of that piece are meant to feel both ancient and alive — anchored in tradition yet fully present in this moment.

 Why Pen and Ink Is My Medium for This